 Is 802 a good credit score?

-FICO scores range from 300 to 850.
+The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, an 802 credit score is considered Exceptional.

 |Credit Score||Credit Rating||% of population|

 |580 – 669||Fair||17%|

 802 Credit Score Credit Card & Loan Options

 Lenders are most attracted to borrowers with credit scores in the 802 range.
 With a score of 802, your focus should be maintaining your credit status to make sure you continue to get the best interest rates available.